Soften and loosen the earwax with warm mineral

 several inches (centimeters) from your

-If the warm mineral oil and shower do not work, use a
+If the warm mineral oil and shower don't work, use a

 nonprescription wax softener followed by gentle flushing with an ear syringe